tsouk/ilandom/README.md

 - [ ] copy three.js setup for watch, make repeat.

 - [ ] Sea is part of the landscape bug.
+  - [ ] Might be that the delaunay keeps that high point out, in the case of a node with one child, with one child etc.

 - [ ] Static versioned that sits in drop down.